-Fig. 22 provides equipment indicated for manual or for dial areas.
+Fig. 22 provides equipment indicated for manual or dial areas.
 Figs. 42 and 44 are designated for manual areas, and Figs. 40, 41, and 43 are designated for dial areas.

-The manual area circuits and equipment are required for use with long line circuits in manual offices because a large number of these long line circuits provide for ringing through repeating coils which will not work satisfactorily with the 15-type key telephone unit circuits.
-Manual area circuits can be used for other lines in manual areas where 14A key telephone units are available.
+The manual area circuits and equipment are required for use with long line circuits in manual offices because a large number of these long line circuits provide for ringing through repeating coils which will not work satisfactorily with the 15-type KTU circuits.
+Manual area circuits can be used for other lines in manual areas where 14A KTUs are available.
 However, except for the above cases, the dial area circuits and equipment are intended for use in both dial and manual areas.

-5.09.2 Nonlocked-in Lamps (Figs. 5 and 6, or 22)
+5.09.2 Nonlocked-in Lamps, Figs. 5 and 6, or Fig. 22

 When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate which will operate the common ringer or buzzer and light the individual line lamps, Fig. 2, when Fig. 5 is used, or the line lamp in Fig. 28, or in the key telephone set when Fig. 22 is used.
 This common ringer or buzzer will operate and the lamps will light only while the ringing current is applied to the line.
 The ringer in the key telephone set, shown on the key and telephone circuit, or the external ringer may be used as the common ringer.
 Also, both individual ringers and common ringers may be associated with the same line.
-When the line is busy, either by a station being connected to the line or by the hold condition being placed on the line, the (B) relay will be operated which will light the busy lamps.
-With "ZU" wiring in Fig. 22 the operation of the (B) relay will also disconnect ground from the ringup relay to prevent a noise condition, experienced in a few locations due to a temporary unbalance of the 15-type key telephone unit, after ringing stops.
-"ZL" wiring is required in connection with "ZU" wiring when Fig. 37 is provided for automatic cutoff (see 5, 04, 4).
+When the line is busy. because a station has been connected to the line or because the hold condition has been placed on the line, the (B) relay will be operated, lighting the busy lamps.
+With "ZU" wiring, in Fig. 22, the operation of the (B) relay will also disconnect ground from the ringup relay to prevent a noise condition after ringing stops.
+This has been experienced in a few locations due to a temporary imbalance of the 15-type KTU, after ringing stops.
+"ZL" wiring is required in connection with "ZU" wiring when Fig. 37 is provided for automatic cutoff (see 5.04.4).

-5.09.3 Locked-in Line Lamps - Dial Areas (Fig. 23)
+5.09.3 Locked-in Line Lamps - Dial Areas, Fig. 23

-When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate on current passing through the secondary winding to ground direct or through the (R1)-relay and (R1) varistor combination.
+When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate on current passing through the secondary winding to ground direct or through the (R1) relay and (R1) varistor combination.
 The (R) relay will lock, operated, on its primary winding under control of the (B) relay and the battery cutoff key.
 The operation of the (R) relay lights the line lamps, and, if the (R1) relay is not used, operates the common ringer or buzzer.
-If the (R1) relay is provided the common ringer or buzzer will operate only while this relay is operated.
-The (R1) relay is only used to provide an intermittent signal.
+If the (R1) relay is provided, the common ringer or buzzer will operate only while this relay is operated.
+The (R1) relay is used only to provide an intermittent signal.

-When the line is busy, either by a station being connected to the line or by the hold condition being placed on the line, the (B) relay will operate which will light the busy lamps, and also will release the (R) relay if it is operated, extinguishing the line lamps and silencing the common ringer or buzzer.
+When the line is busy, because a station has been connected to the line or because the hold condition has been placed on the line, the (B) relay will operate lighting the busy lamps, and also will release the (R) relay if it is operated, extinguishing the line lamps and silencing the common ringer or buzzer.

-5.09.4 Locked-in Line Lamps - Manual Areas (Fig. 24)
+5.09.4 Locked-in Line Lamps - Manual Areas, Fig. 24